MasqueradeOfSilence/MasqueradeOfSilence/README.md

 I have worked in software engineering, web development, mobile app development, visual effects, networking and tech support, and computer science research.

-I am the president of the Theme Park Engineering and Design club at my university.
+I was the president of the Theme Park Engineering and Design club at my university.
 I have also worked in visual effects on three student films and as a TD (tech artist) on one industry film, Trolls Band Together.

 # Personal Work and Project List